Press "Enter" to skip to content

 Coronas all around…RFI too?

 Dave KR4U reported that he was contacted by Duke Energy with an update on the RF noise at the station.
 Duke went to the site with a “corona detecting camera” presumably to detect any arcing on various power components.
 This corona is the electrical arcing kind, not the drinking kind nor that other one in the news lately.
 They found 12 leaking insulators!
 Duke has ordered the parts and will contact Dave again once they are replaced.
-That will hopefully significantly reduce the noise level at the club … Click for more
+That will hopefully significantly reduce the noise level at the club station.
+Many thanks to Dave and team for following up on the noise!

 Club Station Update – Tower Removal Work Party